cloudmesh/classes/docs/source/i524/2017/technologies.rst

 93. appfog

-    According to :cite:`wee`, “AppFog is a platform as a service (PaaS) provider.”
+    According to :cite:`wee`, "AppFog is a platform as a service (PaaS) provider."
 Platform as a service provides a platform for the development of web applications without the necessity of purchasing the software and infrastructure that supports it. :cite:`kepes` PaaS provides an environment for the creation of